• Skip to primary navigation

 wild garlic and potato soup in a white bowl

-We are in the middle of the ramsons season in Germany, so I try to make the most of it as long as I can, 1-2 more weeks and it will all be gone.
+We are in the middle of wild garlic season, so I try to make the most of it as long as I can: 1-2 more weeks, and it will all be gone.
 I've been making this simple dish lots and lots of times during the past years.
 My son loves any kind of potato soup, so combining the wild herbs with potatoes came naturally.

 What is wild garlic?

-• It has a short season in spring, from April to June, depending on where in Europe you are.
+• It has a short spring season, from April to June, depending on where in Europe you are.

 • Read What to Do with Wild Garlic for more information on how to pick, clean, and use these herbs.